TheTypoMaster/gray.net.au/posts/2005/02/01/Downtime-lots_of_arcing-sparking_going_on.rst

 .. title: Downtime - lots of arcing-sparking goin' on!
 .. slug: Downtime-lots_of_arcing-sparking_going_on
 .. date: 2005-02-01 21:04:00 UTC+10:00
-.. tags: site, tech
+.. tags: tech, downtime
-.. category:
+.. category: Site
 .. link:

 Yup - I got hit in those thunderstorms that clobbered southern NSW on